mwcproject/docs.mwc.mw/developers/get-started.md

 1. **Encoding and Decoding**: Both sender and recipient must encode or decode Slatepacks during the transaction process.
 2. **Signing and Modification**: The recipient must add their signature to the Slatepack before returning it to the sender.
 3. **Finalization**: The sender finalizes the transaction after receiving the modified Slatepack.
-4. **Broadcast**: Once finalized, the transaction is broadcast to the Grin node.
+4. **Broadcast**: Once finalized, the transaction is broadcast to the MWC node.